Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Results and discussion

 The shape of the $\DeltaR^{\rm Standard-SD}$ spectra is better described by Herwig~7 than by PYTHIA~8.
 In the $40<\pTchjet<60$ \GeVc{} range, bin-by-bin deviations with respect to PYTHIA~8 (Herwig~7) reach values up to $\approx24\%$ ($\approx7\%$).
 Given that this observable is particularly sensitive to soft-radiation effects, our data can be used to further constrain the hadronization models in these generators.

-The distributions relative to the WTA axis are broader ($0<\DeltaR\lesssim R/2$) and peak at larger $\DeltaR$, showing substantial deviation between the WTA and Standard/SD jet axes.
+The \DeltaR{} distributions for the WTA\textendash{}Standard and WTA\textendash{}SD cases are broader ($0<\DeltaR\lesssim R/2$) and peak at larger $\DeltaR$, showing substantial deviation between the WTA and Standard/SD jet axes.
 Additionally, these distributions show very low sensitivity to the parameters chosen in the Soft Drop grooming procedure.

 The $\DeltaR^{\rm WTA-Standard}$ and $\DeltaR^{\rm WTA-SD}$ predictions from PYTHIA~8 and Herwig~7 generally agree with the data, deviating by up to $\approx10\%$ in the $40<\pTchjet<60$ \GeVc{} interval and up to $\approx40\%$ in several other \pTchjet{} intervals.
 The largest deviations are at low values of $\DeltaR$, corresponding to the region in which non-perturbative effects are significant.
 It should be noted, though, that the normalization convention implies that conclusions can only be made about the overall shape and not about a discrepancy in a specific $\DeltaR$ interval.